-The spectrum of cloud computing has more than a dozen hot jobs right now–the top three are specialists like software engineers, software architects, and development operations engineers.
+The spectrum of cloud computing has more than a dozen hot jobs Tech Republic researched – the top three are specialists like software engineers, software architects, and development operations engineers.
 The next most lucrative job is that of a full stack developer.
 Read on as we discuss what full stack developers are and how they compare with cloud computing.

 Full Stack Developer vs. Cloud Computing: The Key Difference

 A full stack developer is an IT professional, usually with a computer science degree.
 They typically have hands-on experience dealing with all essential hardware, software, operating systems, business logic, programming languages, applications, and, more importantly, servers, databases, and networks.

 Cloud computing isn’t a specific job or role.
 It’s the entire setup of IT solutions necessary to facilitate an array of services.
 These services include infrastructure, platform, software, business processes, application, management and security, system, and desktop.

 One of the most popular cloud computing jobs is that of a software engineer.